Hayden Panettiere: 2000s: Breakthrough with Heroes and music

-Her last major acting credit of 2004 was the role of adolescent niece to Kate Hudson's title character in Raising Helen, where Panettiere played the older sister to real life siblings Abigail and Spencer Breslin.
-In 2005, Panettiere starred alongside Michelle Trachtenberg as an ice skating rival in Disney's Ice Princess.
-She played a budding jockey Channing Walsh in 2005's film Racing Stripes.
-In 2006, Panettiere played a cheerleader in Bring It On: All or Nothing and had a supporting role as Adelaide Bourbon in the 2007 independent film Shanghai Kiss.
+Panettiere voiced Kairi in Kingdom Hearts (2002).
+In 2004, she appeared as a teenage girl caught in a fantasy transitional realm alongside fellow teen actor Ryan Kelley in The Dust Factory and the role of adolescent niece to Kate Hudson's title character in Raising Helen, where she portrayed an older sister of real-life siblings Abigail and Spencer Breslin.
+In 2005, Panettiere starred alongside Michelle Trachtenberg as an ice-skating rival in Disney's Ice Princess.
+Also in 2005, she played a jockey with a rising career, Channing Walsh, in Racing Stripes.
+She later reprised the role of Kairi in Kingdom Hearts II (2005) and Kingdom Hearts Birth by Sleep (2010).